Robert E. Lee Monument (Charlottesville, Virginia)

 The Robert E. Lee Monument was an outdoor bronze equestrian statue of Confederate general Robert E. Lee and his horse Traveller located in Charlottesville, Virginia's Market Street Park (formerly Emancipation Park, and before that Lee Park) in the Charlottesville and Albemarle County Courthouse Historic District.
 The statue was commissioned in 1917 and dedicated in 1924, and in 1997 was listed on the National Register of Historic Places.
 It was removed on July 10, 2021, and melted down in 2023.

 In February 2017, as part of the movement for the removal of Confederate monuments and memorials, the Charlottesville City Council voted 3–2 for the statue's removal, along with the city's Stonewall Jackson statue, and for Lee Park to be renamed.
 The removal proposal generated controversy.
 A lawsuit was filed on March 20, 2017, and in May 2017 a temporary injunction against its removal was granted by a judge, citing a Virginia state law that blocked the removal.
-White supremacists organized the Unite the Right rally for August 2017 to protest the proposed removal that drew numerous far-right groups from across the United States; this rally in turn caused counterdemonstrations, which in turn caused serious clashes; the event took a deadly turn when a white supremacist rammed a car into a crowd of counterdemonstrators, killing one and wounding 35.
+Supports of retaining the statue organized the Unite the Right rally for August 2017 to protest the proposed removal that drew numerous far-right groups from across the United States; this rally in turn caused counterdemonstrations, which in turn caused serious clashes; the event took a deadly turn when a car rammed into a crowd of counterdemonstrators, killing one and wounding 35.
 On August 23, 2017, the council had the statue shrouded in black, which in February 2018 a judge ordered removed.
 In July 2019 a permanent injunction was granted, and in July 2020 the state law was amended to remove the grounds for objection raised by the judge.
 The Virginia Supreme Court lifted the injunction in April 2021, holding that the state law thought to restrict the removal did not apply retroactively to statues passed before its effect (the law was applied to Virginia cities in 1997, but the statue had been erected in 1924).
 However, rather than immediately remove the statue, the city opted to employ the new removal process authorized under the law's 2020 amendments, which entails public notice, a public hearing after 30 days, and 30 days to field offers for relocation of the statue.

 On July 9, 2021, the City Council announced that the Lee Monument would be removed the following day, and, on July 10, 2021, both the Lee and Jackson statues were removed by the city.
-In October 2023, the Lee statue was cut into pieces and melted down, with the intention of later turning the metal into a new artwork.
+The Lee statue was given to Swords into Plowshares, which melted it down in October 2023 with the intention of later turning the metal into a new public artwork.
+The city gave the Jackson statue to The Brick, where Kara Walker transformed the statue into her piece Unmanned Drone.
+This was used with the Lee statue's ingots for the 2025 Monuments exhibition.
+In 2026, Swords into Plowshares announced that Dana King and Model of Architecture Serving Society would use the ingots to produce ROOTED, a new baobab sculpture for Market Street Park.